amyasnikov/validity/docs/features/dynamic_pairs.md

 ## How to define a dynamic pair

 Dynamic pairs are defined under **Selector** instance (**Dynamic Pairs** field).
-The main idea is to define some kind of rule which can definitely match one device with another within one Selector.
+The main idea is to define some kind of a rule which can definitely match one device with another within one Selector.

 #### By Name